This piece is part of our Guide To Gains series where we cover the top six foods that boost testosterone.

 Keep This In Mind: Set the Right Expectations

-The effects of a testosterone-boosting diet are well documented.
+The effects of consuming natural testosterone boosting foods regularly as part of your daily diet are well documented.
 But they’re not magic potions.

 Like any diet, you should not expect overnight results.
-The key here is making small, but consistent changes to your diet to ensure you’re getting a solid intake of the foods that can enhance your testosterone levels.
+The key here is making small, but consistent changes to your diet to ensure you’re getting a solid intake of the foods that raise testosterone levels.

 - Will be you be faster and stronger by tomorrow?
 Nope.